 1. The Root of All Evils

 3. Is Money Dirty?
 Does Money Corrupt?

 5. Rich Country, Poor Country

 7. Riches, Repugnance, and Remaining Doubts

-Jason Brennan is the Robert J. and Elizabeth Flanagan Family Professor of Strategy, Economics, Ethics, and Public Policy at the McDonough School of Business, Georgetown University.
-He is the author of fourteen books, including In Defense of Openness (2018) and Why Not Capitalism?
+Jason Brennan is the Robert J. and Elizabeth Flanagan Family Professor of Strategy, Economics, Ethics, and Public Policy at the McDonough School of Business, Georgetown University, USA.
+He is the author of 14 books, including In Defense of Openness (2018) and Why Not Capitalism?
 (2014).